Letting States Decide Health Coverage Could Make It Harder To Buy

 Michael Cannon, an analyst at the libertarian Cato Institute and a longtime Obamacare opponent, also believes that dumping essential benefits while forcing insurers to accept all applicants at one "community" price would weaken coverage for chronically ill people.

 "Getting rid of the essential health benefits in a community-rated market would cause coverage for the sick to get even worse than it is under current law," he says.
-Republicans "are shooting themselves in the foot if they the offer this proposal."
+Republicans "are shooting themselves in the foot if they offer this proposal."

 Cannon favors full repeal of the ACA, allowing insurers to charge higher premiums for more expensive patients and helping consumers pay for plans with tax-favored health savings accounts.